 "Wandering around at midnight, Ickle Firsties?
 Tut, tut, tut.
 Naughty, naughty, you'll get caughty."

-Most of the time, Peeves’s jokes are in good fun; he answers to no one (except maybe the Bloody Baron) and particularly enjoys pestering Filch (PS7, PS9).
+Most of the time, Peeves’s jokes are in good fun; he answers to no one (except the Bloody Baron) and particularly enjoys pestering Filch (PS7, PS9).
+Peeves sometimes shows “an affinity for rare students (notably Fred and George Weasley)”(Pm).
 His jokes, which usually involve dropping things on people, are fairly predictable; as Nearly Headless Nick says, “Subtlety has never been Peeves’s strong point” (OP14).
 However, he also takes a sort of wicked pleasure in far more serious situations, getting very excited by the opening of the Chamber of Secrets (CS11) and the impending execution of Sirius Black (PA21).
-Peeves' impudence and unpredictability proved to be useful when the whole school revolted against the despotic rule of Dolores Umbridge.
+Peeves’ impudence and unpredictability proved to be useful when the whole school revolted against the despotic rule of Dolores Umbridge.
 To her fury, Peeves was completely beyond her control (OP30).

 Peeves is also well-known for his rhymes and songs; when he thinks Harry is unleashing the monster of Slytherin, he sings “Potter, you Rotter” for months with a matching dance routine (CS13), and at Christmastime he likes to hide in suits of armor, filling in the words they don’t know as they attempt to sing Christmas carols (GF22).
 After Voldemort’s defeat, Peeves flew around singing:

 We did it, we bashed them, wee Potter’s the one,

 And Voldy’s gone moldy, so now let’s have fun!
 (DH36)